synfinatic/aws-sso-cli/docs/ecs-server.md

 automatically configure your SSL key pair and bearer token from the secure store in the most secure means possible.

-**Note:** By default for security, the Docker container will only listen the host's loopback interface (`127.0.0.1`), but you can enable it listening on other interfaces using the `--bind-ip` flag.
+**Note:** For security, by default the Docker container will default listen the host's loopback interface (`127.0.0.1`), but you can enable it listening on other interfaces using the `--bind-ip` flag.